 Judith Wise, our Marketing Manager, has over 17 years’ experience in publishing, in marketing roles with publishers such as Class Publishing and Handheld Press.
 As well as marketing the books and securing great features, reviews and speaking and writing opportunities for our authors, she liaises closely with our sales rep force, Compass: they say she’s the best in the business at keeping them up to date with new titles and all the promotion she’s secured for our books.

-We also have two Development Editors who work closely with our authors to give feedback on the first draft: Sonya Barker (a former colleague of Alison’s at Palgrave Macmillan) and Jonathan Norman (previously at Gower Publishing and most recently Routledge).
+We also have four Development Editors who work closely with our authors to give feedback on the first draft: Sonya Barker and Kate Llewellyn (both former colleague of Alison’s at Palgrave Macmillan), Jonathan Norman (previously at Gower Publishing and most recently Routledge), and Becki Bush (formerly at Kogan Page).

-Our production and design team is Newgen UK (formerly known as Out of House Publishing – we’re still a bit sad they’re no longer known as OOH Publishing).
+Our production and design team is Newgen UK (formerly known as Out of House Publishing – we’re still a bit sad we can no longer call them OOH).
 Based in Stroud and led by Jo Bottrill, they’re a fabulous bunch who handle all the production essentials: project management, page and cover design, copy-editing, typesetting, proofreading, file conversion and so on.
 They can also help with additional requirements such as sourcing illustrators or providing marketing materials.

 For rights (for example negotiating a deal with a foreign publisher for the right to translate your book) our partners are Rights2 Agency, comprising Clare Hodder and Ruth Tellis, both ex-Macmillan and both highly respected in international publishing circles (Clare formerly headed up the Publishing Association’s Copyright Committee).
 What they don’t know about selling rights probably isn’t worth knowing.
 We always check with you before making a deal, and one of our favourite publishing moments is sending on the [Russian/Vietnamese/Finnish/delete as appropriate] edition of an author’s book to them!

-Our sales representatives in the UK are Compass IPS, who represent a host of other superb business book publishers such as Emerald Group and Kogan Page.
+In the UK, Compass IPS, who represent a host of other superb business book publishers such as Emerald Group and Kogan Page.
 They take our books into key trade accounts, independent bookshops and libraries throughout the UK and Ireland and they have a fabulous team of regional reps who are always happy to work with authors to support local events.

-We also work with The Book Publicist, Bookswarm and other partners to bring in specific expertise for our authors in areas such as PR and website design.
+We also work with The Book Publicist, Cameron Publicity, Bookswarm and other partners to bring in specific expertise for our authors in areas such as PR and website design.

 They say it takes a village to raise a child.
 Same goes for a really successful book….